 There can be many reasons a business owner might put their business up for sale.
 If you’re buying an existing business in Dubai, you’ll want to know exactly why this business is not working anymore for its current owner.
-Ask him what challenges that he has faced, what he has done to come up against those challenges, what attempts he has made to solve problems and how those attempts fared.
-While asking these questions to the current owner, you should also ask yourself, “Do I have the time, energy money, experience and skills to meet these challenges with different or better solutions?”
+Ask him what challenges he has faced, what he has done to come up against those challenges, what attempts he has made to solve problems and how those attempts fared.
+While asking these questions to the current owner, you should also ask yourself, “Do I have the time, energy money, experience, and skills to meet these challenges with different or better solutions?”

 A step that many business buyers usually fail to take is talking to current customers in the business, and not necessarily the ones that the seller handpicks for you.
 “Unless you know who buys from you and why they buy from you, you will be flying blind.
-“When you know your costumes well, you know how to meet their needs better than any of your competitor.
+“When you know your costumes well, you know how to meet their needs better than any of your competitors.

 Step 7: Know your competition:

 If you are planning to revamp an old /existing business in Dubai, knowing what your competitors are up to can help you in giving a new face to the current business.
-Knowing your competition will help you to specify what your competitive advantages.
+Knowing your competition will help you to specify your competitive advantages.
 Get Clarity on who your competitors really are, design your communication plan accordingly to maximize your advantage.

 Step 8: Gather all the necessary documents: